Gizus-dev/practice-for-angular-and-playwright/README.md

 # Practice for angular and playwright

-## The more you practice, the better you get at what you are doing.

-This is going to be a practice Angular project for getting familiar with Playwright.
+The aim of this angular project is to get familiar with the testing tool called Playwright.